Hexzanity/CRUD-DJANGO/README.md

   - Count of Number of Clients

     **CRUD** - The system has CRUD features:
-      - Create - The user can create order from the User's page.
-Admin can add item/product.
+      - Create - Admin can add item/product.
-      - Read - The user can view the data of product from the user's page.
-Admin can view system's data from the admin dashboard page.
+      - Read - Admin can view system's data from the admin dashboard page.
       - Update - The admin can update/edit system's data from the dashboard page.
       - Delete - The admin can delete/cancel orders of the users.
 ### Requirement: